MEPI Student Leaders Program

 Student Leaders Program Participants at the Closing Ceremony, 2017

-The program concludes with a study tour through Montana's Glacier National Park, Blackfeet Indian Reservation, and concludes in Washington DC.
+The program includes a study tour through the Blackfeet Indian Reservation and Washington DC.
 Participants are also invited to attend an alumni conference in the Middle East or North Africa within one year of the conclusion of the program.

 The most recent program was held online in the summer of 2021.
 16 students from the MENA Region (Bahrain, Iraq, Lebanon, Israel, Jordan, Morocco, Libya, Tunisia, and Algeria) joined us on Zoom for leadership and civic engagement classes.

 Across the MENA (Middle East, North Africa) Region, there are 1,447 alumni from 19 countries, spanning 15 years of MEPI Student Leaders Programs hosted by MSU and other universities in the US.
 The COVID pandemic presented an opportunity to connect MEPI Alumni through a virtual exchange program, which focuses on online collaboration and the development of transferable and relevant skills specific to the pandemic.
 The program offers a number of activities that allow MEPI SLP alumni to re-connect, network, and collaborate to expand existing projects, as well as develop concepts to launch new ones.
 MSU engaged a total of 361 alumni over the course of this online program.

 Webinars: In the months of July and August, each host university led an educational webinar related to the Covid-19 pandemic.
 There were over 60 participants at MSU’s webinar, titled “Re-thinking the Global Pandemic Equation: Analysis of the Relationship between Disease and Inequalities.”